EMMC-ASBL/tripper/docs/units/units.md

 ```

-The registry provide attribute and item access to units based on their [EMMO] prefLabel or symbol.
+The registry provides attribute and item access to units based on their [EMMO] prefLabel or symbol.

 ```python
 >>> ureg.Pascal